If you tossed paper or plastic in a blue recycling bin this year, there’s a good chance it won’t find its second life anytime soon.

-For decades, China has been the leading importer.
+For decades, China has been the largest global importer of recycled goods.
 The country consumed more than 50 percent of the world’s recycled paper and plastic in 2016, according to the National Waste and Recycling Association.

 As Chinese demand for recycled goods grew in the 1990s and 2000s, American recycling programs flourished.
 Revenues from selling recycled waste always exceeded the cost of transporting, processing and packaging it, Warner said, which allowed municipalities, including Harrisburg, to haul away residents’ recyclables without charging them.

 But the economic equation that supports that model has deteriorated in the past year.
 The very systems that allowed haulers to collect more recyclables also harmed the quality of their exports over time.